celo-org/celo-monorepo/packages/docs/celo-gold-holder-guide/ledger.md

 - Try unplugging and replugging the device.
 Some devices appear to trigger a warning on Macs saying: “USB Devices Disabled.
 Unplug the device using too much power to re-enable USB devices” which is usually resolved by reconnecting.
 - Ensure that you are using the original cable supplied with your Ledger.
 - Ensure that your Ledger has the [latest firmware](https://support.ledger.com/hc/en-us/articles/360002731113-Update-device-firmware).
 For Ledger Nano S, a firmware version of 1.6 or later is required.

+There have been reports of a possible [issue](https://github.com/celo-org/celo-ledger-spender-app/issues/13) that appears to affect developer store apps on the Ledger Nano X including Celo where a user clicking through the `Pending Ledger review` notice too rapidly can cause the device to freeze.
+If this occurs, wait until the device's battery is depleted, then charge and power up again.